Cost-share (also called “match“) is the part of the federally-sponsored project or program that is not paid for by the federal government.

 Here are some examples of a cost-share or match for a federally sponsored project or program:

-- The portion of the federal project paid for by the organization and NOT by the federal government such as cash, labor, and property.
+- The portion of cash, labor, and property used to support the federal project paid by the organization and NOT the federal government

-- The value of third-party donations of property contributed to the project that is not charged to the federal government.
+- The value of third-party property donations contributed to the project not charged to the federal government

-- The difference between the negotiated indirect cost rate for an organization and a lower predetermined indirect rate required by the federal award.
+- The difference between an organization’s negotiated indirect cost rate and a lower predetermined indirect rate required by the federal award

-Cost share cannot come from federal sources (like another grant) unless the underlying statute specifically authorizes use for a match.
+Cost share cannot come from federal sources (like another grant) unless the underlying statute expressly authorizes the use for a match.

 How to Value Cost-share or Match?